Tourists take a picture of wildflowers near Badwater Basin in Death Valley, Calif. (AP Photo/Jae C. Hong)

 This season, the park got three very rare rainstorms in the first two weeks of October.
 The storms left behind more than 3 inches of rain in some parts of the valley.
-It was enough to trigger the growth of millions of wildflower seeds that have been dormant in the earth.
-They have been awaiting significant rainfall.
+It was enough to trigger the growth of millions of wildflower seeds that have been dormant in the earth awaiting significant rainfall.

 No one knows how long seeds can wait for rain.
 But the last "super bloom" in 2005 led to the blossoming of some flowers that had never been seen before in the park.
-That indicated the seeds had been dormant for years.
+That indicated that their seeds had been dormant for many years.

 The most abundant and eye-catching wildflower is the aptly named desert gold.
-It is a large, bright yellow bloom.
-It looks like a daisy.
-The stems this year are growing to waist height.
-The flowers cover entire hillsides and vast areas of the valley floor in the southern section of the park.
+It is a large, bright yellow bloom that looks like a daisy.
+The stems this year are growing to waist height and the flowers cover entire hillsides and vast areas of the valley floor in the southern section of the park.
 These flowers are easily enjoyed from the car.

 Patient sightseers who get out of their cars can see many more species.
 More than 20 species of wildflower bloom in the park at various elevations.